 Our school district has banned books on the Black experience.
-So, we did a Zoom session with veterans and their grandchildren, nieces and nephews, and shared from the book’s specific parts that spoke to them or that they experienced in real life.
+So, we did a Zoom session with veterans and their grandchildren, nieces and nephews, and shared from the Half American’s specific parts that spoke to them or that they experienced in real life.
 We had conversations so that all could learn from the book and from actual life experiences of the adult to middle/high school participants.

 Some of the high schoolers were considering going into the service and felt enlightened about the racism that persisted and the determination of the veterans in the story, as well as the determination of their relatives who shared that they too lived during this time period.
 It was a living history lesson on both levels, via the book and via accounts shared by veteran relatives.